Dancer Advanced Guide

 Both are from real logs.
 THE TOP IMAGE IS NOT WHAT WE MEAN BY POOLING AND IS NOT WHAT YOU SHOULD DO DUE TO INCORRECT WEAVING.
 The bottom image is more correct, with pooled feathers slowly being dumped between GCDs.

-Dancers are a dexterity class, and thus they will look to use the highest grade dexterity potion/tincture available.
+Dancers are a dexterity class, and thus they will look to use the highest grade dexterity potion/gemdraught available.
 The proper use of potions will net you just over 1% bonus damage in a fight.
 This may not seem like a lot, but it is not uncommon for parties to wipe on sub-1% enrages that would have been clearable if players had been using potions.

 Recommendations for fight-specific potion timings will be in the respective encounter guide.